planetfederal/workshops/tutorials/censusmap/src/index.rst

 * Professionally generated color palettes are better than programmer generated ones.
 * Simple OpenLayers applications are easy to build.
 * Census data can be really, really interesting!
-* The applicatin is easy to extend.
+* The application is easy to extend.
 With 20 more lines of code we can handle clicks and display feature information.